13 Oct 2018 - The Incredible Unlikeliness of Being with Professor Alice Roberts.

 'Alice Roberts's engagingly personal style connects you to your ancestors, to your own beginnings as a single cell ...
 You emerge from her book entertained and with a deeper understanding of yourself' Richard Dawkins.
 (Richard Dawkins)

 Tamed: Ten Species that Changed our World

 "A masterpiece of evocative scientific storytelling."
 (Brian Cox)

 "Epic and joyous, a landmark in the story of us."
 (Adam Rutherford)

 "Two recent pioneers of the history of humanity are Jared Diamond, author of Guns, Germs and Steel, and Yuval Noah Harari, in his book Sapiens.
 It is a teeming subject, about which Roberts is multiply qualified to write, as an anatomist, archaeologist, anthropologist, paleopathologist and professor of public engagement in science.
 Roberts remains composed, engaging and undogmatic throughout… Tamed is an excellent point of entry for anyone who wants to understand the new deep human history and what it portends."
 (Peter Forbes, Guardian)

 Special £60 per person or £110 for two.
 25% student discount available with code XCZGNF.
-These prices and discounts will only apply till the 30th June after which the price will be higher.
+These prices and discounts will only apply till the 1st August after which the price will be £66 per person.